major/resume/README.markdown

-# Resume
+# Resume in a man page

-This is a simple git repo to house my resume in various formats.
-You can find the HTML version of this resume online at:
+Although you can always clone my resume from GitHub, the single HTML file is available anytime at

 * http://majorhayden.com/